swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Lead Back: Joel Bouagnon**

 While Joel Bouagnon did not see that many more snaps than Branden Oliver, he saw a whole lot more carries.
 I don’t expect 16 carries in the next few games but the volume is comforting.
-While he did not see a target, he did get 9 third down snaps which led the team and Bouagnon also ran some routes out wide.
+While he did not see a target, he did get 9 third down snaps (which led the team) and Bouagnon also ran some routes out wide.
 With increased efficiency he could be a RB1, but right now he is a volume-driven low-end RB1/high-end RB2.

 **Backup: Branden Oliver**

 Branden Oliver ran like a man on a mission and he should get more involved as he is acclimated to this offense.
 He did have a drop on 3 targets but he managed to haul in a screen for 6 yards.
 He trailed Bouagnon in third down snaps but he had 2 more routes ran and his involvement should grow over the coming weeks.
 He is a fast-rising RB2 to monitor on a potentially under-rated SL offense.

 **Goalline back: Matt Asiata**

-It feels just yesterday Matt Asiata was playing for the Vikings, but here he is again vulturing TDs.
+It feels just yesterday Matt Asiata was playing for the Vikings, yet here he is again vulturing TDs.
 He is a pretty clear goal-line back as he had two snaps inside the 5 and two in 2pt conversion situations.
 Salt Lake even tried to get him involved as a passer in one of those 2pt situations, but Asiata was not able to make the catch.
 He also dropped his other lone scrimmage target.

 Expect Asiata to be a TD-dependent RB3/4 and a thorn in the side of Bouagnon/Oliver owners.